tmcgilchrist/ghuntley/content/live.md

 Whilst I live a somewhat public life, to ensure this doesn't happen I've implemented safeguards to minimise the risks of broadcasting on the internet.
 The line of defense is [a strip of lights](https://www.amazon.com/Philips-Ambiance-LightStrip-Compatible-Assistant/dp/B0167H33DU) attached to my door frame that act as a traffic light to let folks know if a broadcast or video call/meeting is in progress.

 {{< tweet 895518510025256960 >}}

+For privacy reasons and to reduce unwanted noise (typing, drinking water, swallowing, etc) I don't run a my microphone "hot".
+Underneath my desk is a foot pedal with three buttons.
+When the main button is pressed it mixes the microphone into the stream and when depressed microphone input is automatically cut off.

+{{< tweet 1020172737074028544 >}}